 - Less absenteeism (41% reduction)

-To further strengthen the case of the benefits of using a strengths-based approach to the development of individuals and organizations, The British Center for Applied Positive Psychology (CAPP) summarises:
+To further strengthen the case of the benefits of using a strengths-based approach to the development of individuals and organizations, The British Center for Applied Positive Psychology (CAPP) summarizes:

 Benefits for leaders and companies of building on strengths:

-- Putting untapped talent to use throughout the organisation
+- Putting untapped talent to use throughout the organization

 - Better recruitment and retention of key employees